 Michigan-only award, unique to Hillsdale's financial model.
 Not automatic, it is administered through Hillsdale's financial aid office after qualifying Michigan residents are admitted.
 Families should verify eligibility with both the State of Michigan and Hillsdale before finalizing their financial plan.

 Hillsdale's defining stacking rule is that no federal or state aid enters the package at all.
 No Pell Grant, no federal Direct Loan, no Parent PLUS, no federal Work-Study, no GI Bill, and no state aid follow the student to Hillsdale as a matter of published institutional policy.
 Hillsdale replaces lost federal and state aid with privately funded institutional grants, scholarships, and certified private loans.
-Outside private scholarship stacking against institutional need-based aid is not publicly documented, but Hillsdale publishes a ceiling on certified private-loan borrowing: the cost-of-attendance worksheet line is the maximum a student can borrow without reducing eligibility for institutional financial aid.
+Hillsdale's published policy documents that outside private scholarships are encouraged and "supplement and not replace" the dollars Hillsdale awards — they do not displace institutional aid (grant-first / non-displacing).
+Hillsdale also publishes a ceiling on certified private-loan borrowing: the cost-of-attendance worksheet line is the maximum a student can borrow without reducing eligibility for institutional financial aid.

 Federal displacement is moot at Hillsdale because no federal aid reaches the student.
 Hillsdale explicitly states that federal loans are not made available to Hillsdale College students and that the college does not accept or permit its students to bring federal financial aid to campus.
 The FAFSA is not used, families apply for institutional aid through Hillsdale's Confidential Family Financial Statement (CFFS).
 Certified private loans are available through three preferred lenders (College Ave Student Loans, Lake Trust Credit Union Student Choice, Sallie Mae Student Loan), plus Hillsdale's own sponsored-fund Hillsdale College Loans for qualifying families.
 Hillsdale publishes a private-loan ceiling tied to the published cost-of-attendance worksheet: borrowing beyond that ceiling can reduce the student's eligibility for institutional aid.
 Hillsdale does not publish a formal outside-scholarship stacking grid.
 Families planning to bring a significant outside award (a private foundation scholarship, a church scholarship, an employer tuition benefit) should confirm treatment in writing with the Hillsdale financial aid office at (517) 607-2350 before accepting the award.